akshaymittal143/iac-workshop/docs/getting-started.md

 ## Part 1: Pre-requisites

-- You must bring a laptop with support for bash i.e Linux, MacOS, or Windows 10 with Windows Subsystem for Linux installed are all fine.
-Alternatively, you can stand up a virtual Linux box using a tool such as [VirtualBox](https://www.virtualbox.org/).
+- You must bring a laptop :computer: with support for bash i.e Linux, MacOS, or Windows 10 with Windows Subsystem for Linux installed are all fine.
+Alternatively, you can stand up a virtual Linux box using a tool such as [VirtualBox](https://www.virtualbox.org/). :inbox_tray:
 - You must be comfortable using the shell / command-line.
 - Please install this BEFORE coming to the workshop.
     1. [AWS CLI](https://aws.amazon.com/cli/)